-As a PhD student at the Department of Astronomy and Theoretical Physics you will be a part of one of our research groups and will work in close collaboration with a supervisor working on a specific research project.
-Besides the actual research work, you also need to take courses corresponding to 60-90 higher education credits.
+As a PhD student at the Department of Astronomy and Theoretical Physics, you will be a part of one of our research groups and will work in close collaboration with a supervisor working on a specific research project.
+The PhD studies take four years or 240 higher education credits, and besides the actual research work you will be taking courses corresponding to 60-90 higher education credits.

 The department normally has about 20 active PhD students at any given time, and every year one or two new students are accepted per research group.

 Applying for PhD studies

 The different research groups at the department announce their positions when there is sufficient financing.
 You then have to apply to these positions directly, normally via the university's electronic system.
 We do not accept emailed applications.
 Announcements are advertised in the usual lists for each research area and also at the Faculty of Science vacant positions page.